-We fit the scattered radiation with a power-law following the method as described in section \ref{sec_fitting_power_law} which is shown as the solid magenta line in Fig. \ref{fig_fraction1_consistent}.
-The energy range for fitting becomes 2.5-43.7 keV (4.4-58.1 keV for $\alpha=1$) which shifted towards lower energy for equilibrium solution because the seed blackbody from the disk itself shifted to lower energy due to low value of $\alpha$.
+We fit the scattered radiation with a power law following the method as described in Sect. \ref{sec_fitting_power_law} which is shown as the solid magenta line in Fig. \ref{fig_fraction1_consistent}.
+The energy range for fitting becomes 2.5-43.7 keV (4.4-58.1 keV for $\alpha=1$) which shifted toward lower energy for equilibrium solution because the seed blackbody from the disk itself shifted to lower energy due to low value of $\alpha$.
 The two vertical dashed lines indicate the energy range for the fitting.
 The fitted photon index at 60$^\circ$ inclination becomes 1.82.
-However, it is noticeable in Fig. \ref{fig_fraction1_consistent} that a single power-law does not fit the higher energy side very well although the energy range for fitting is computed appropriately where multiple scattering orders overlap with each other as described in section \ref{sec_fitting_power_law}.
+However, it is noticeable in Fig. \ref{fig_fraction1_consistent} that a single power law does not fit the higher-energy side very well although the energy range for fitting is computed appropriately where multiple scattering orders overlap with each other as described in Sect. \ref{sec_fitting_power_law}.
 We find this fact typical for other values of input parameters as well.
-The deviation of comptonized radiation from a simple power-law is well known as the anisotropy break when seed photons for comptonization are coming from one side of the corona instead of injected in the mid-plane (Fig. 1 in \citealt{Petrucci2000}, section \ref{sec_esc_aniso} in this draft).
+The deviation of Comptonized radiation from a simple power law is well known as the anisotropy break when seed photons for Comptonization are coming from one side of the corona instead of injected in the mid-plane (Fig. 1 in \citealt{Petrucci2000}, Sect. \ref{sec_esc_aniso} in this draft).
 In addition to that, general relativistic effects may also contribute to the deviation.